sunfounder/3in1-kit/docs/source/car_project/car_project.rst

 The following projects are written in order of programming difficulty, it is recommended to read these books in order.

-If you want to program a car with Scratch, please refer to: :ref:`play_with_scratch`.

 .. toctree::
     :maxdepth: 2